libretro/docs/docs/development/shader/slang-shaders.md

 When a `#pragma parameter` line is declared in a shader, the libretro frontend uses the information in the line to create a parameter entry in the user interface.
 Each entry displays the description, the current value, and the minimum and maximum values.
 Entries are populated in the order they appear in the shader source, and in the order of shader compilation (earlier passes compile first).

 The compiler validates each `#pragma parameter` line to ensure it is complete and well-formed.
+The step parameter is optional, but best practice is to always include it for clarity and consistency.
 If duplicate parameter lines are present—either due to an `#include` or because multiple shader passes declare the same parameter—the compiler checks that all lines for a given parameter name match exactly.
 This means that parameter lines using the same variable name must have identical descriptions, default values, minimum and maximum values, and step sizes across all declarations.
 If there is a mismatch, compilation will fail.

 In the RetroArch interface, parameter values are displayed to two decimal digits.
 However, the step size can be smaller than 0.01.
 If the step size is too small, users may not see the value change in the interface.
 Therefore, it is best practice to scale parameter values so that the step size is no smaller than 0.01 for optimal usability.